nynnejc/KC/about/index.md

 ---
 layout: layouts/post.njk
-title: About Me
+title: About
 templateClass: tmpl-post
 eleventyNavigation:
-  key: About Me
+  key: About
   order: 3
 ---

-I am a person that writes stuff.
+# Hi my name is Nynne, I'm a Copenhagen based software developer, currently fulltime playing with LEGO bricks.
+For enquiries, contact me via email.
+I have a newsletter.
+Find me on Github or Twitter.